-Two.
-All articles submitted to EPL Talk must be original and cannot be published anywhere else.
+Note that all articles submitted to World Soccer Talk must be original and cannot be published anywhere else.
 For example, do not send articles that you’ve published on your site.
-And even if/when your article is published on EPL Talk, you can’t go ahead and publish it on your own site.
-You can, of course, include a link from your site to the EPL Talk article.
+And even if/when your article is published on World Soccer Talk, you can’t go ahead and publish it on your own site.
+You can include a link from your site to the World Soccer Talk article.

-Four.
-Send your article in Word or text format to thegaffer[at]epltalk[dot]com
+Write your article in Word or text format.

-EPL Talk will follow up with you after your article is submitted to let you know whether it was approved or not.
-All articles are on a voluntary basis.
-If your article isn’t approved for EPL Talk, we may decide to publish it on one of our sister sites.
+World Soccer Talk will follow up with you after your article is submitted to let you know whether it was approved or not.
+All articles are on a voluntary basis (i.e. unpaid).
+If your article isn’t approved for World Soccer Talk, we may decide to publish it on one of our sister sites.